 CDLA 210.
 ENDORSEMENT TRAINING (3)

-Prepares students for their pre-trip inspection, air brake inspection, and will cover braking systems.
+Prepares students for their pre-trip and air brake inspections, and will cover braking systems.